oubino/semester_1/README.md

 # semester_1
-Models used for Semester 1 of MPHYS project
+Models used for Semester 1 of MPHYS project:

   MNIST classification

   Pneumonia in lungs classification

   2D organ localization in CT scans

   3D organ localization in CT scans